JordanViknar/SimpleSteamTinker/README.md

 I want Linux Gaming to be for **everyone**.
 SteamTinkerLaunch, as a tool, ***fails*** to make itself easily usable by non-technical users.

-The straw that broke the camel's back for me was when my curiosity got me to look inside its source code, only to be met with a single Bash script containing 26 000 lines.
+Finally, one time, my curiosity led me to look inside its source code, only to be met with a single Bash script containing 26 000 lines.
+At that point, I decided there should be an alternative to it.

-So, not only is it slow, not only is it not user-friendly, but it's not even developer-friendly.
-It's time to fix that.
+*And thus came SimpleSteamTinker...*

 ### Goal